gwankyun/CMake/Help/manual/cmake-instrumentation.7.rst

   supported version is ``1``.

 ``callbacks``
-  A list of command-line strings for `Callbacks`_ to handle collected instrumentation data.
+  A list of command-line strings for `回调函数`_ to handle collected instrumentation data.
 Whenever these callbacks are executed, the full path to a `v1 Index File`_ is appended to the arguments included in the string.

 ``hooks``
   A list of strings specifying when `索引`_ should occur automatically.
-  These are the intervals when instrumentation data should be collated and user `Callbacks`_ should be invoked to handle the data.
+  These are the intervals when instrumentation data should be collated and user `回调函数`_ should be invoked to handle the data.
 Elements in this list should be one of the following:

   * ``postGenerate``